wardi/jsonsquared/README.md

 ```

 A single trailing delimiter may be included in each cell and will be
-ignored, as shown the example above.
+ignored, as shown the examples above.

 JSON strings are supported within
 lists, but lists are first separated by their delimiter ignoring